adsingh409/Apna-kissan/README.md

-# Sharad Commerce
+#  Aditya Raj

 Hi!
-My name is **Sharad Kumar**, I have created this tutorial to teach MERN Stack for free on YouTube.
+My name is **Aditya Raj**, I have created this tutorial to teach MERN Stack for free on YouTube.

 # Prerequisite